FranklinBF/nav_in_flatland/README.md

 flatland_plugins/include/flatland_plugins/tween.h  (for dynamic obstacle motion behavior) flatland_plugins/include/flatland_plugins/update_timer.h
 ````
-These plugins are currently we are using and some of them are modified.
+These are the plugins that currently we are using and some of them are modified.

-Modification are mostly done in these two functions, where we made the publication of topics done in *AfterPhysicsStep* otherthan in *BeforePhysicsStep*.
+Modification are mostly done in these two functions in each plugins.
+These change are made intended to make the publication of topics done in *AfterPhysicsStep* otherthan in *BeforePhysicsStep*.

 ````
 void BeforePhysicsStep(const Timekeeper& timekeeper);